Daisuke-Kanaizumi/q-special-functions/README.md

 pint-interval type Library for Python 3.x https://github.com/o108minmin/pint

-DISCLAIMER: Extensive tests have been performed to ensure reliability of the algorithms (under Windows 10 with Visual Studio 2015, and Linux).
+DISCLAIMER: Extensive tests have been performed to ensure reliability of the algorithms (under Windows 10 with Visual Studio 2015, 2017 and Ubuntu 14.04).
 However, neither an error-free processor nor an error-free program can be guaranteed.

 (q-special functions in this repository)